HTMLGuyLLC/jPack/README-template.md

 //attaches event handlers to automatically use XHR to reload pages when the user pushes the back and forward buttons in their browser (will not work if pushState is false) navigation.initHistoryHandlers();

 /**
+* Add as many onBeforeRequest callbacks as you'd like to run every time a page is loaded
+*
+* el is the element about to be replaced
+* data the data object you set when you called .load() or using setData/setDataItem (see above method details) - the two objects are merged and passed
+* config is an object {selector, replacedSelector, route}
+*    selector is the "replaceSelector" used to grab the current element (to be replaced)
+*    incomingSelector is the selector that will be used to grab the new element
+*    route is the current page's route
+*/
+navigation.onBeforeRequest(function(el, data, config){
+   //...do something...like...show a custom loader? validate data? return true; //if you return false from ANY of your onBeforeRequest callbacks, the request will be prevented!
+});

+/**
 * Add as many onload callbacks as you'd like to run every time a page is loaded